Harry Potter and the Deathly Hallows: Part 1

 This review of the movie contains the following information:

 A synopsis of the story

 This film is the first of two based on the seventh book in the Harry Potter series.

 Children and adolescents may react adversely at different ages to themes of crime, suicide, drug and alcohol dependence, death, serious illness, family breakdown, death or separation from a parent, animal distress or cruelty to animals, children as victims, natural disasters and racism.
 Occasionally reviews may also signal themes that some parents may simply wish to know about.

-The supernatural; death of loved ones; cruelty; taking on a dangerous quest
+The supernatural; Death of loved ones; Cruelty; Taking on a dangerous quest.

 Research shows that children are at risk of learning that violence is an acceptable means of conflict resolution when violence is glamourised, performed by an attractive hero, successful, has few real life consequences, is set in a comic context and / or is mostly perpetrated by male characters with female victims, or by one race against another.